 Add a patio floor below your deck to make an outdoor living room for your basement!

 The space below a deck can be a shaded oasis for you to enjoy outdoors at home.
 Of course, if the deck is to low to the ground using the space is not a good option – in fact, if a deck is too close to the ground it can become a place for critters, such as skunks, groundhogs and snakes to enjoy outdoors at your home!
-Entrust the cleaning to experienced professionals from http://york-powerwashing.com/.
+Entrust the decking repair and cleaning to experienced professionals from http://york-powerwashing.com/.

 But, when your deck is truly elevated, you could have plenty of headroom to make an outdoor living room your family can use.
 The elevated deck can even provide shade and shelter for your lower patio for cool outdoor living in hot summer.
 Whenever you have a finished lower level with a basement entrance from the house to outdoors the space under a deck can become a great extension of the basement living space.
 Whether your basement is a man cave, a kid’s playroom or an in-law suite the lower level patio will make a great space for your family to enjoy outdoors.

 - Measure the height from the bottom of the deck beam to the ground